tsfpga/tsfpga/doc/sphinx/simulation.rst

 Simulating with Vivado IP cores
 -------------------------------

-There is a class available in tsfpga for handling the IP cores that shall be included in the simulation project.
+The :class:`.VivadoIpCores` class handles the IP cores that shall be included in a simulation project.
 From the list of modules it will create a Vivado project with all the IP cores.
 This project shall then be used to generate the simulation models for the IP cores, which shall then be added to the simulation project.

 .. note::
     The :ref:`folder structure <ip_cores_folder>` must be followed for this to work.

-.. autoclass:: tsfpga.vivado.ip_cores.VivadoIpCores()
-    :members:

 Adding IP cores to a simulation project can be done like this: